The Institute for Humanities and Social Sciences (INSHS)

 Direction

-Director of the Institute for Humanities and Social Sciences (INSHS) (1)
+Director of CNRS Humanities & Social Sciences (1)

-Deputy director of the Institute for Humanities and Social Sciences (INSHS) (1)
+Deputy director of CNRS Humanities & Social Sciences (1)

 Deputy Scientific Direction